bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 The function can return a string, or an array of strings.
 If setting no classes, you can return an empty string (`''`), empty array (`[]`), or `null`.

-In this example we are using the `table-{variant}` classes to set a background color on the date cell.
+In this example we are using the `table-{variant}` color classes to set a background color on the date cell.
+The `table-{variant}` color classes work well as they are muted versions of the theme colors.

 ```html
 <template>